martaprivitera/Project-of-Probability-and-Statistics/README.md

 - The file MARKDOWN_completo.html contains the HTML version of the project.
 - The file MARKDOWN_completo.rmd contains the R Markdown version of the project.

+## This project was created in collaboration with Ilaria Salvatori and Camilla Fracchia, fellow students at the University of Milano-Bicocca.